bitst0rm-pub/Formatter/README.md

 - Customizable and extendable through 2 methods to add **_your_** custom plugins:
   - Generic: Adding a portion JSON settings (no coding needed). _see_ [Configuration](#configuration)
   - Modules: Integration of your own modules. _see_ [Development](#development)
-- Zero dependencies for installation.
+- Zero dependencies to install.

 **Limitations:**